kammitama5/kammitama5.github.io/_posts/2023-12-27-Wednesday-December-27th.md

 ## Home Sweet Home
 - I'm home again, and it is WARM.
 It should be winter, but instead, I'm currently sitting in an air-conditioned room, while I have some experiments running in the background.
-This year, my parents and I have been watching a steady stream of Poirot, The Vicar of Dibley and even a Canadian show called Little Mosque on the Prairie.
+This year, my parents and I have been watching a steady stream of Poirot, The Vicar of Dibley, Vera and even a Canadian show called Little Mosque on the Prairie.
 We love British murder / detective movies.
 - 2023 has been a blast, and such a journey.
 I'm working on about three to four projects from home at this time of year, while trying to balance hanging out with family and friends.
 It's tough, but I try to chip through a little